RVKGIT/RockPaperScissors/README.md

 # RockPaperScissors
-A web based simulation of the popular Rock Paper Scissors game that can be played between the user and the computer
+A web based simulation of the popular Rock Paper Scissors game that can be played by the user with the computer